 172 For the second year in a row, combined IED tactics (including suicide and complex attacks, magnetic, remote-controlled, and pressure-plate IEDs) caused more civilian casualties than ground engagements.
 In comparison, ground engagements continued to cause more civilian casualties than either suicide IEDs or IEDs with non-suicide trigger types (i.e. magnetic, pressure-plate, and remote-controlled IEDs) alone.
-The UNAMA Protection of Civilians Annual Report 2016 listed ground engagements as the leading cause of civilian casualties; in that year ground engagements caused more civilian casualties than ground engagements, but UNAMA reports did not count combined IEDs.
+The UNAMA Protection of Civilians Annual Report 2016 listed ground engagements as the leading cause of civilian casualties; in that year ground engagements caused more civilian casualties than combined IEDs.
+Before 2016, combined IEDs had caused more civilian casualties than ground engagements, but UNAMA reports did not count combined IED tactics.